Peter-32/wholesale_customers/README.md

 wholesale_customers
 ==============================

-Recommend products to our top customers to increase revenue significantly.
+This project aims to recommend products to our top customers to increase revenue significantly.

 The data tells us which items and similar and which items the customer has a liking for.
 Together, this information will give us sales recommendations.